OTs-14 Groza

-The OTs-14-4 "Groza-4" (ОЦ-14-4 "Гроза") is a Russian selective fire bullpup assault rifle chambered for the 9×39mm subsonic cartridge.
+The OTs-14 "Groza" (ОЦ-14-4 "Гроза") is a Russian selective fire bullpup assault rifle chambered for the 9×39mm subsonic cartridge.
 It was developed in the 1990s at the TsKIB SOO (Central Design and Research Bureau of Sporting and Hunting Arms) in Tula, Russia.

-The weapon is colloquially known as OC-14 or OTs-14 "Groza".
-The OTs-14-4A "Groza-4" has one derivative, the TKB-0239 (ТКБ-0239), also known as OTs-14-1A "Groza-1", chambered for the 7.62×39mm cartridge.
+The OTs-14 "Groza" has three confirmed derivatives, the OTs-14-1A "Groza-1" (TKB-0239 (ТКБ-0239)) chambered for the 7.62×39mm cartridge, OTs-14-2A "Groza-2", a rare prototype chambered in 5.45x39mm and the OTs-14-4A "Groza-4", chambered in 9x39mm.

-The Groza saw limited use in the Second Chechen War and Russo-Georgian War.
-However OTs-14 Groza are still used by some police force across Russia.
+The Groza saw limited use in the Second Chechen War and Russo-Georgian War before being phased out.
+However, OTs-14 are still used by some police forces across Russia.

 History

 The weapon's chief designers were Valery Telesh, responsible for the GP-25 and GP-30 under-barrel grenade launchers, and Yuri Lebedev.
 The team set out to design an integrated and modular system that would incorporate all the best features of a close-combat long gun into a single weapon based on the AKS-74U.
 Their first attempt at this was the OTs-12 Tiss which was not put into mass production.

 Afterwards, Telesh and Lebedev made a bullpup configuration which would become the OTs-14-4A Groza.
 Work on the new rifle began in December 1992.
 Prototypes of the OTs-14 were ready for testing in less than a year and the weapon was ready for production by early 1994.

 It was first presented to the public at the MILIPOL Moscow trade show in April 1994 and adopted by the Ministry of Internal Affairs (MVD) shortly thereafter.
 The success of the OTs-14-4A in the hands of MVD personnel brought it to the attention of the Ministry of Defence (MO), who also had a requirement for such a weapon.
 After a period of testing, the weapon was adopted for Spetsnaz forces and some airborne and specialist front-line combat units such as combat engineers.

 The Groza was originally intended to have used any one of four cartridges: 5.45×39mm, 5.56×45mm NATO, 7.62×39mm or 9×39mm.
 That idea was dropped and the assault rifle was originally chambered in 9×39mm to meet the MVD's requirement for a close combat weapon for deployment in Chechnya, for situations when the user needs to take on hostiles silently.
 This is why they used the subsonic ammo: 9×39mm, 5.45×39mm would later be used in minor cases.